jhellerstein/CS286-Sp20/index.md

 {% include syllabus_entry %}
 ## Introduction to Application-Level Consistency
+In Kung & Papadimitriou, we looked in the (very) abstract at the idea that higher levels of concurrency could be allowed with more application information.
+This week we look at concrete examples of this idea including an influential design pattern paper from industry (Helland/Campbell) and papers from two of the leading academic efforts of the last decade: Berkeley's Bloom language and INRIA's CRDT efforts (which you may have read about in CS262A.)

 * [Lecture Notes]()

 {% include syllabus_entry %}
 ## Application-Level Consistency
-In Kung & Papadimitriou, we looked in the (very) abstract at the idea that higher levels of concurrency could be allowed with more application information.
-This week we look at concrete examples of this idea including an influential design pattern paper from industry (Helland/Campbell) and papers from two of the leading academic efforts of the last decade: Berkeley's Bloom language and INRIA's CRDT efforts (which you may have read about in CS262A.)

-Additional background reading is offered on each.
+Additional background reading is offered for each of the papers we're reading.

 * [Slides for class discussion]()